Vaida12345/ECGExport/README.md

 > `groupIndex`:
 > `HealthKit` provides heart rate data in two ways: individual data or clusters of data.
 I presume data are delivered in cluster when they are recorded in a high frequency.
 To preserve this *clusterness*, I assigned each cluster a different `groupIndex` to differentiate.
 Talk to me if you want to look into this.

+## Other Quantitative Data
+### Heart Rate Variability
+HealthKit calculates the Heart rate variability (HRV) by measuring the variation between individual heartbeats.
+While there are multiple ways of computing HRV, HealthKit uses SDNN heart rate variability, which uses the standard deviation of the inter-beat (RR) intervals between normal heartbeats (typically measured in milliseconds).

+Values are measured in seconds.

+### Oxygen Saturation
+Values are measured in percentage.

+# FAQ

+## Why are some folders empty?

+If only certain folders are empty, please double check the App has permission to read that data.
+Go to `Settings > Privacy & Security > Health > ECGExport`, and please ensure everything is checked.